QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

     println("Fixed point = $(sol.zero), and |f(x) - x| = $(norm(f(sol.zero) - sol.zero)) in " *
             "$(sol.iterations) iterations")

-The ``@SVector`` in front of the ``[1.0, 2.0, 0.1]`` is a macro for turning a vector literal into a static vector
+The ``@SVector`` in front of the ``[1.0, 2.0, 0.1]`` is a macro for turning a vector literal into a static vector.

-All macros in Julia are prefixed by ``@`` in the name, and manipulate the code prior to compilation
+All macros in Julia are prefixed by ``@`` in the name, and manipulate the code prior to compilation.

-We will see a variety of macros, and discuss the "metaprogramming" behind them in a later lecture
+We will see a variety of macros, and discuss the "metaprogramming" behind them in a later lecture.

 ..
-Composing Packages : Later, add in a auto-differentiation example when working with NLsolve forwarddiff or capstan
+Composing Packages : Later, add in a auto-differentiation example when working with NLsolve forwarddiff or capstan.

 Exercises